What is an inguinal hernia?

 An inguinal hernia occurs when part of a tissue that lines the abdominal or intestinal cavity protrudes from a weak point in the abdomen.
 The resulting lump can be painful and cause discomfort when coughing, bending over, or lifting heavy objects.

 What should I do if I have an inguinal hernia?

-- Limit activities that cause pain, discomfort or include a great effort.
+- Limit activities that cause pain, discomfort, or involve great exertion.

-- Go to a medical consultation in order to determine if a surgical intervention is necessary.
+- Attend a medical consultation to determine if a surgical intervention is necessary.